Essential Travel Information

 Step 5 – Online airline check-in for your flight to the USA

 Online check-in for all airlines opens 24 hours prior to your scheduled flight departure.
-Your personalised letter details your airline reference(s) and clear instructions on how to check in online.
+Your personalised letter included in your Travel Document package details your airline reference(s) and clear instructions on how to check in online.
 Please see Step 2 for all mandatory travel items you will need in place before checking in online.

 Step 6 – Which airport terminal?

-Your personalised letter details your airport departure terminal.
-Due to increased security procedures for all flights it is essential that you arrive at the airport at least 2 hours prior to the scheduled departure time that appears on your Holiday Itinerary enclosed with your Travel Documents.
+Your personalised letter included in your Travel Document package details your airport departure terminal.
+Due to increased security procedures for all flights it is essential that you arrive at the airport at least 2 hours prior to the scheduled departure time that appears on your travel itinerary enclosed with your Travel Documents.
 On arrival at the relevant airport terminal, please proceed to the appropriate airline check-in desk to finalise the check-in process and to drop your baggage, then proceed through airport security and finally make way to your departure gate.

 Step 7 – Flying to the USA

 Expect a flight duration from London to Denver of around 9hrs55mins, Salt Lake City of around 10hrs35mins, Boston 7hrs40mins, San Francisco and Los Angeles 11hrs20mins.
-Journeys to Aspen, Jackson Hole, Bozeman, Bois, Mammoth, Reno and Hayden vary as they involve a further flight within the USA.
-All British Citizens will be issued with the appropriate USA Customs Declaration forms either at check-in or on board the aircraft.
+Journeys to Aspen, Jackson Hole, Bishop, Reno and Hayden vary as they involve a further flight within the USA.

-Boston is GMT -5 hours, Denver, Aspen, Hayden, Salt Lake City, Jackson Hole and Bozeman are GMT -7 hours, and Los Angeles, Reno and San Francisco are all GMT -8 hours.
+Boston is GMT -5 hours, Denver, Aspen, Hayden, Salt Lake City and Jackson Hole are GMT -7 hours, and Los Angeles, Reno and San Francisco are all GMT -8 hours.

 Step 8 – Arriving in the USA > Immigration and Customs

 On arrival in the USA you will be required to pass through US Immigration and Customs at your first point of entry.
 US Immigration require all visitors to have their index fingers scanned and a photo taken to verify their identity.
-Ensure that you have your passport ready and your Customs Declaration form completed.
-You will need to have proof of vaccination and proof of a negative pre-travel Covid19 PCR test (see Step 2 above).
-On clearing Immigration, reclaim your baggage from the relevant baggage carousel (ski and board bags usually arrive at the outsize baggage counter), and then proceed through US Customs (you will need to hand over your completed Customs Declaration form at this point).
+Ensure that you have your passport ready.
+The Customs Declaration paperwork is now completed electronically at a booth on arrival in the Immigration hall, prior to passport control - you will get a receipt printed here which you will need to show at both Immigration and at Customs.
+On clearing US Immigration, reclaim your baggage from the relevant baggage carousel (ski and board bags usually arrive at the outsize baggage counter), and then proceed through Customs (you will need to hand over your Customs Declaration form at this point).